ClickHouse/ClickHouse/docs/en/development/architecture.md

 -   A TCP interface for the native ClickHouse client and for cross-server communication during distributed query execution.
 -   An interface for transferring data for replication.

-Internally, it is just a primitive multithreaded server without coroutines or fibers.
+Internally, it is just a primitive multithread server without coroutines or fibers.
 Since the server is not designed to process a high rate of simple queries but to process a relatively low rate of complex queries, each of them can process a vast amount of data for analytics.

 The server initializes the `Context` class with the necessary environment for query execution: the list of available databases, users and access rights, settings, clusters, the process list, the query log, and so on.
 Interpreters use this environment.